lebigot/realtime_annotate/README.rst

 sufficient for installing this program.
 It only uses standard modules (of Python 3.4+)—they are generally installed along with Python.

-Two example configuration files are provided:
+Two example files are provided:

 - a key assignment configuration: `music_annotations.txt
   <music_annotations.txt>`_,

-- an optional player controller, for synchronizing MIDI players with the annotation timer: `midi_player.py <midi_player.py>`_.
+- an optional external player that synchronizes MIDI players with the annotation timer: `midi_player.py <midi_player.py>`_.

 Usage